Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <br />
 However, if you decide to leave, identifying the level of code factory of a team during the interview process is tricky.
-A company having an "agile process", remote work or managers that code doesn't say anything about code factory.
-Here are some questions you can ask:
+"Agile process", remote work or managers that code doesn't say anything about code factory.
+Here are some questions to investigate:
 * Who chooses the software development process?
 Similarly are teams allowed detours from the "paved road" architecture or is infrastructure centralized?
 * How much power do PMs have?
 Engineering effectively reporting to a small group responsible for all idea generation